She Wolf (Falling to Pieces): Background

 On September 21, 2012, a lyric video for the track was uploaded to Guetta's official VEVO channel.
 On September 26, 2012, a trailer for the music video was released, with an official premiere date of October 3, 2012, revealed.
 The official video for the track was uploaded to Guetta's official VEVO channel five days earlier on September 28, 2012.

 Synopsis

 The video starts off with a shot of a naked woman, which moves on to a wounded wolf running from a handful of human hunters.
 It is shown that the wolf is supernatural, as it is able to make the hunters "explode" on every breakdown of the song.
-The "explosions" depict the hunters and the landscape as composed by tiny polygons, as if everything were part of a computer simulated reality.
+The "explosions" depict the hunters and the landscape as composed by tiny polygons.
 At the end of the music video, the canine then transforms back into the naked woman at the start.

 Location

 The video was shot on-location in Iceland, at Langjökull, and at Reykjanes, in Krýsuvík and near Reykjanesviti.

+The music video, in France, was broadcast with a warning Not advised for kids under 10 years (in French : déconseillé aux moins de 10 ans) following explosion scenes, blood, violence and nudity than its content, although some channels broadcast it only blurring or without blurring and without warning.